jiayu-ch15/SACL/envs/hanabi/agents/rainbow/README.md

 `configs/hanabi_rainbow.gin`.

 The entry point to run a Rainbow agent on the Hanabi environment is `train.py`.
-Assuming you are running from the agent directory `hanabi_learning_environment/agents/rainbow`,
+Assuming you are running from the agent directory `agents/rainbow`,

 ```
+PYTHONPATH=${PYTHONPATH}:../..
 python -um train \
   --base_dir=/tmp/hanabi_rainbow \
   --gin_files='configs/hanabi_rainbow.gin'
 ```

+The `PYTHONPATH` fix exposes `rl_env.py`, the main entry point to the Hanabi Learning Environment.
 The `--base_dir` argument must be provided.

 To get finer-grained information about the training process, you can adjust the experiment parameters in `configs/hanabi_rainbow.gin` in particular by reducing